yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 6
 </pre>

-Coming from an imperative language all should seems right.
+Coming from an imperative language all should seem right.
 In reality many things can be improved.
 First, we can generalize the type.